 Local businesses can use a range of outbound and inbound marketing methods to attract customers, including:

-- Inbound: Google My Business, Local SEO, social media marketing, etc.
+- Inbound: Google Business Profile, Local SEO, social media marketing, etc.

 - Outbound: Display ads, attending local events, community involvement, etc.

 Most marketing advice focuses on global (or general) marketing, like a software service.
 But local businesses don’t need global reach – they need to target their community.